massimo-zaniboni/asterisell-v5/doc/manual/topics/installation/system-requirements.md

   - for optimal performances ``/var`` directory with Ext4, XFS file-system or other DBMS friendly file-system
   - for optimal performances an SSD disk, but it works rather good also on a traditional HDD disk, thanks to TokuDB engine
   - it is not important a distinct ``/home`` partition, because all data is saved on ``/var`` partition
-  - it had to be (more or less) dedicated to Asterisell, because many operating-system configurations will be overwritten by [instances-configuration-tool]
+  - it must be completely dedicated to Asterisell, because many operating-system configurations will be overwritten by [instances-configuration-tool]

 Some benchmarks to use as reference